 – a boys’ orphanage

-– flood and storm relief during cold Winters, medicines and basic necessities
+– flood, storm and Winter blanket relief, medicines and basic necessities

 Sponsored by Church Missionary Society (CMS), Pedro & Joy Oliveira-Woolmer have a mix of Brazilian, Chinese and Australian cultural backgrounds.
-They are learning Spanish while they seek to deepen relationships with the people around them in Montevideo.
-Having worked as ministry apprentices at the Conservatorium of Music Sydney campus, they are passionate about cross-cultural student ministry amongst Christian university students in Montevideo, building them up in their faith and training them in evangelism.
+They are learning Spanish while they seek to deepen relationships with the people around them in Montevideo, Uruguay.
+They are passionate about cross-cultural student ministry amongst Christian university students in Montevideo, building them up in their faith and training them in evangelism.
 Uruguay is the least religious country in Latin America and the fiercely secular environment generates fear amongst many Christians.

 In January 2010, a magnitude 7.0 earthquake struck Haiti, with its epicentre 15 miles west of the capital, Port-au-Prince.
 Estimates are that more than 300,000 people were killed and 1.5 million were left homeless.
 The Retired Men’s Group at St Jude’s are sponsoring a young man in Haiti, making a real difference in his life, enabling him to improve his education.
 The young man and the men’s group regularly correspond.
 “More powerful than poverty is the hope of Jesus, the care of a local church and the encouragement of loving sponsors”.